raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Row 3"/>
     </LMTableView>

 The `header` processing instruction can be used to assign a title to the default section, or to create additional sections.
-This example uses the "grouped" table view style:
+The following example creates a "grouped" table view with two sections:

     <LMTableView style="groupedTableView">
         <?header Section 1?>